Skip to main content

 How and why we want to promote remote working.

-COVID-19 has changed the way we live, work, travel and socialise.
-Many people have worked away from the central workplace during lockdown.
+COVID-19 changed the way we live, work, travel and socialise.
+Many people worked away from a central workplace during lockdown.
 We now want to work with organisations to support a long-term shift to more people working remotely.

 Benefits for local economies, businesses, individuals and the environment include:

-We would like to see a workplace model where workers can choose their place of work.
+We want to see workers being able to choose their place of work.
 This includes the central workplace, their home, or a workspace close to their home.

 What is remote working?

-During the first lockdown, lots of people had to work from home to slow the spread of the virus.
-We saw that it resulted in benefits for workers, local communities and the environment.
+During the COVID-19 pandemic, many people had to work from home to slow the spread of the virus.
+This resulted in benefits for workers, local communities and the environment including:

 Watch our video to find out how remote working can benefit disabled people.